Skip to Main Site Navigation Skip to Content Skip to Footer

 Brenna Casey ’16

-Brenna earned her M.S. in education at Eastern and is a kindergarten teacher for Hartford Public Schools.
+Brenna earned her M.S. in education at Eastern and is an education support technician with the Connecticut State Department of Education.
 “Education classes at Eastern were both rigorous and fascinating.
 What I experienced inspires me to pass my enthusiasm for learning onto all my students.”

 Stratford Public Schools